AVDambeck/ZineMachine/README.md

 # Make 8 Fold Zines Easy!
-You can learn how to make 8 page [zines](https://en.wikibooks.org/wiki/Zine_Making/Putting_pages_together) here.
-This is a tool to convert an 8 page document into an 8 page zine.
-Most of this was borrowed from [@rowan_m](https://twitter.com/rowan_m)'s site [/zine-machine.glitch.me](https://zine-machine.glitch.me/).
-There they go over the method of folding the zine, and how the css would work, but don't give the actual code to do it from your own images.
-I spent an hour coping that and tweaking the numbers to fit right, and figured I'd share.
+This is an HTML tool to page set small format zines, specifically 8fold and 4panel.
+Forked from [@rowan_m](https://twitter.com/rowan_m)'s site [/zine-machine.glitch.me](https://zine-machine.glitch.me/).
+There they go over the method of folding the zine, and how the css would work, but their actual code isn't exactly what I wanted: Tool that page sets a document made with another program.

+There are also some tools to help with processing into a print ready document.
+Although this does use html as a markup language, it's indented use-case is as a local file on a Linux system.

 # Usage
-The img directory contains img-0.png through img-8.png.
-These are your eight pages.
-Included as an example is my game [Robots](https://github.com/AVDambeck/Robots).
-Any images should work, but included is an [ImageMagick](https://imagemagick.org) command to split pdfs into a png for each page.

-Simply download the repository and put it somewhere connivent.
-Put your pages in img, and then open index.html in your browser.
-Press print and there you go.
-You can print it to a pdf if you want to send copies that way, or send it straight to your printer.

-If you want to remove the borders, simply comment or delete lines 15 and 16 in master.css.

-I'm printing on letter paper.
-I suspect that if you had your zine pages proportioned to ISO standards, that it would just work with A4.
-If not you can tweak the css for it.
+First format you zine in the document editor of your choice, and export as either a PDF or JPG sequence.
+For octiletter, it must be 8 pages, 2.75x4.25 inches.
+For demiletter, 2 pages, 4.5x11.
+Remember to take into account the print margins when making the zine, zine machine does not.

+Go to the demiletter/pages or octiletter/pages directory.
+Put your PDF there and rename it "source.pdf".
+Run the bash script provided.
+You'll need imagemagick and pdfseperate.
+Alternatively export your pages to those image locations (img1.pdf.jpg, etc) manually.

+Open the HTML (linked below) for your desired print format with your browser.
+Ctl+P to Print with no margins.
+For 4panel, you'll then need to merge the front and back pages using pdfunite or equivalent.

+# Support
+This is a rather hacky tool.
+Feel free to reach out if you are having trouble, no promises if I can actually help tho.